 In 1942, Drew returned to Howard University to head its Department of Surgery, as well as the Chief of Surgery at Freedmen’s Hospital.
 Later he was named Chief of Staff and Medical Director for the Hospital.
 In 1948 he was awarded the Spingarn Medal from the National Association for the Advancement of Colored People for his work on blood plasma.
 He was also presented with the E. S. Jones Award for Research in Medical Science and became the first Black to be appointed an examiner by the American Board of Surgery.
 In 1945 he was presented honorary degrees of Doctor of Science from Virginia State College as well as Amherst College where he attended as an undergraduate student.
 In 1946 he was elected Fellow of the International College of Surgeons and in 1949 appointed Surgical Consultant for the United States Army’s European Theater of Operations.

-Charles Drew – Photos
+Videos About Charles Drew

-Stuff of Genius – Charles Drew and the Modern Blood Bank
+Father of the Blood Bank

 Acclaimed surgeon who discovered method for long-term storage of blood plasma and organized America’s first large-scale blood bank.